BossCore-Technologies/Boss.JS/README.md

      console.log("The world has not broken");
      }
 This code will check if the keyword based around "Hey" is found, and will return a "hello" value if it is.
 "Hello Fellow Geeks" should be replaced with any string you wish, or a variable.
 Please note, using a variable will remove the requirement for the quotation marks (")
+#  Functions
+## Using boss.read()
+`boss.read()` is a pre-programmed chatbot function.
+If you wish to use it in your chatbot, you may want to consider reprogramming it or using `boss.messagecheck()`
+You can use the function in a string fashion, otherwise your code may act unexpectedly.
+Here is a proper example:

+    console.log(boss.read("Hello!"))

+This will output a random response from Boss in your console.
+You could add this code inside a bot of any kind, but beware it will output things pre-programmed for Boss specifically - you may need to check the code of the function or make major modifications to use it the way you'd like.
+For this reason, we'd recommend `boss.messagecheck()`

+If you do decide to use this function in your code, we strongly recommend atleast using find and replace inside the function and replacing all uses of "Boss" with the name of your bot, otherwise it will get very akward very quickly!
 ## Using boss.messagecheck()

 `boss.messagecheck()` is a wonderful thing - you can build your own bots with it!
 We have listed all the different outputs `boss.messagecheck()` will output for given messages, as well as an example.
 If you want to know how to use these examples in your code, refer to the code sample above.
 (Just replace the content in quotes with the content listed below, we recommended replacing "Hello Fellow Geeks" with a variable to get the most out of it!)